 An applicant must provide all necessary information and show proper identification before obtaining the certificate.

 Any Texas birth certificate may be purchased in Somervell County.
 This office uses a remote access system to the State’s records dating from 1926 to the present.
-However, births are not usually available on the computer system for approximately 3 weeks after the date of birth.
+However, new births are usually not available in our computer system until approximately 3-4 weeks after the date of birth.